Counseling & Health Services

 Learn about our commitment to the 8 Dimensions of Wellness, donate blood, or have a relaxing talk with our on-campus counselors.
 VCSU is proud to provide our students with well-rounded health services, encompassing every aspect from mental, to physical, and emotional health.
 Taking care of yourself is critical to a successful college career and we’ll give you the tools and services you need to make that happen.

 Our mission in Counseling Services is to enhance personal growth, academic success, and lifelong learning.
 We strive to meet the mental health needs of the students, staff, and faculty by providing preventative health care, individual and group counseling, consulting, workshops, and education.

 VCSU Counseling Services are free and confidential for enrolled students.
-Your information will not be disclosed to anyone outside of the Counseling Services office except in outstanding situation.
+Your information will not be disclosed to anyone outside of the Counseling Services office except in outstanding situations.
 We conduct free anxiety, depression, and alcohol assessments and free diagnostic screenings and referrals.

 Student concerns may involve: